 Social media was full of Massimino’s death, sad reactions, and sympathy messages to Rollie’s family.
 Some people twisted #rolliemassimino #legendarycoach on Twitter.

-Villanova Wildcats Became Strong after Massimino’s Demise
+Villanova Wildcats Became Strong After Massimino’s Demise

 A year after Massimino’s death, fans believed to see something more than extra.
 They wanted to see the mystical and spiritual Villanova Wildcats in the 2018 season.

-Additionally, the Villanova Wildcats even scored four in a row in a span of 2 minutes and 38 seconds.
+So, they tied the Final Four record by hitting 13 three-pointers at halftime.
+The Villanova Wildcats scored four in a row in 2 minutes and 38 seconds.
 They also made 6/8 in a 5:32 time span.

 Rollie Massimino was not inducted into the NCAA Hall of Fame despite being dubbed as one of the coaches of all time.

-Moreover, his close friend and the legendary Georgetown Hoyas basketball coach, John Thompson, raised his finger against the injustice, saying,
+His close friend and the legendary Georgetown Hoyas basketball coach, John Thompson, raised his finger against the injustice, saying,

 “If his [Rollie Massimino] win is the greatest upset ever, why isn’t he in the Hall of Fame?”